iBug/iBug-source/_posts/2022/2022-05-25-programming-24-game.md

 ## Postface

-The 4 Numbers website provides a comprehensive list of all 1362 solvable quadruples from 1 to 13 (i.e. formed with a standard 52-card set).
+The *4 Numbers* website provides a comprehensive list of all 1362 solvable quadruples from 1 to 13 (i.e. formed with a standard 52-card set).
 Just grab the page and do some HTML processing, and a good test suite is readily available.

 [Here][gist-cpp]’s the final version of the C++ code.
-It gives identical solutions to all 1362 test cases.
+It gives solutions to 1362 test cases where all of them are identical to those on the *4 Numbers* website.

 The problem originates from a course *Program Design II* where a friend of mine works as a TA this semester.

 ## References

 - [24 (puzzle) - Wikipedia][wp]
-- [Definition of "distinct" by 4 Numbers website][4nums]
+- [Definition of "distinct" by *4 Numbers* website][4nums]

   [wp]: https://en.wikipedia.org/wiki/24_(puzzle)